-- at least 2,200 dwellings located in a number of sites providing easy access to local jobs, services and facilities and the town centre whilst maintaining the strategic gap to the north and northeast and the historic setting of the town and abbey - expansion of the town centre of a quality that will retain and enhance the distinctive character of the existing historic centre - extensive levels of green infrastructure to create a 'Ketts Country' pastoral landscape of grass, wood, hedgerow and wetland habitat.
-This will also strengthen the importance and role of the Tiffey valley, the landscape setting of the town and strategic gaps, particularly towards Hethersett - enhanced bus services to the city centre with potential for Bus Rapid Transit also serving Hethersett and/or Cringleford, and improvements to maximise the use of rail connections - safe and direct cycle and pedestrian routes linking key locations in and around

-Wymondham including new residential developments, the town centre, the railway station and Gateway 11 business park, and enhanced longer distance cycle access to Hethersett and Norwich Research Park

-- enhanced public transport and cycle links to employment expansion at Hethel - new pre-school provision and a new primary school.
-Secondary education provision remains to be resolved but is likely to require the relocation of the existing high school to a new site - expanded household waste recycling facility
+- expansion of the town centre of a quality that will retain and enhance the distinctive character of the existing historic centre - extensive levels of green infrastructure to create a 'Ketts Country' pastoral landscape of grass, wood, hedgerow and wetland habitat.
+This will also strengthen the importance and role of the Tiffey valley, the landscape setting of the town and strategic gaps, particularly towards Hethersett - enhanced bus services to the city centre with potential for Bus Rapid Transit also serving Hethersett and/or Cringleford, and improvements to maximise the use of rail connections - safe and direct cycle and pedestrian routes linking key locations in and around Wymondham including new residential developments, the town centre, the railway station and Gateway 11 business park, and enhanced longer distance cycle access to Hethersett and Norwich Research Park - enhanced public transport and cycle links to employment expansion at Hethel - new pre-school provision and a new primary school.
+Secondary education provision remains to be resolved but may require the relocation of the existing high school to a new site - expanded household waste recycling facility